ericvpineda/gitlet/readme.md

 - Branching sequence of commits
 - Merging branches

-Note: Project was completed in Summer 2020 and received 100% test completion on class testing server.
+Note: This project was a class project completed in Summer 2020 and received 100% test completion on class testing server.

 ## Commands
 init